Calanthe/Calanthe.github.io/_drafts/2013-11-15-purrfect-node-knockout-game.markdown

 }
 {% endhighlight %}

-Above code isn't effective.
-It computes and generates every type of ledges for each row (up to 300).
+The above code isn't effective.
+It computes and generates every type of ledge for each row (up to 300).
 After implementing this, the fps value slowed down rapidly.
-We came up with improved solution, to generate only fifty next and previous rows of the ledges:
+We came up with the improved solution, to generate only the next and previous fifty rows of ledges:

 {% highlight js %}
 //in the main game loop, where collision with ledges is detected: